always-open/laravel-model-auditlog/README.md

 ### Security

-If you discover any security related issues, please email [security@orisintel.com](mailto:security@orisintel.com) instead of using the issue tracker.
+If you discover any security related issues, please email @tomschlick / @qschmick instead of using the issue tracker.

 ## Credits